 This paper builds on previous results \cite{BozgaS23} concerning a correct coordination method for autonomous driving systems that allows the construction of a Runtime coordinating a set of autonomous vehicles based on their positions and kinematic attributes.
-The method considers an ADS as a dynamic system involving vehicles moving in a static environment modelled as a map \cite{BozgaS22}.
+The method considers \emph{systems of} ADS (SADS) as dynamic systems involving vehicles moving in a static environment modelled as maps \cite{BozgaS22}.
 A key idea is that the vehicles are bounded to move within their corresponding allocated free spaces computed by the Runtime so as the whole system satisfies given properties including collision avoidance and traffic rules.
-The main result is that, given a set of traffic rules, the Runtime can calculate authorizations for the coordinated vehicles in such a way that the resulting system behavior respects the traffic rules by design.
-It is established by showing that the composition of assume-guarantee contracts is an inductive invariant that entails ADS safety.
+The main result is that, given a set of traffic rules, the Runtime can calculate authorizations for the coordinated vehicles in such a way that the resulting system behavior respects the traffic rules by construction.
+It is established by showing that the composition of assume-guarantee contracts is an inductive invariant that entails SADS safety.

-This work adopts the same perspective of correct-by-design, but considers that there is no overall coordination of vehicles.
+This work adopts the same perspective of correct-by-construction, but considers that there is no overall coordination of vehicles.
 Instead, they drive autonomously, as in real life, with limited knowledge of their physical environment and surrounding obstacles.
-The approach adopted is based on the assumption that the complexity of ADS design can be mastered by factoring it into three dimensions.
+The approach adopted is based on the assumption that the complexity of ADS construction can be mastered by factoring it into three dimensions.

 \textbf{Locality of context:} ADS operate in complex environments taking on a wide variety of configurations, each of which can affect the behavior of the system.
 Therefore, ADS safety is strongly dependent on the context in which vehicles operate.
 The traffic infrastructure can be seen as the composition of a finite number of patterns comprising different types of roads and junctions with their signaling equipment.
 We can therefore imagine that a vehicle's safety policy is the composition of elementary policies, each of which is used to drive safely according to the corresponding basic road patterns.